-Legacy Peak Elementary is a project-based learning school in Colorado Springs that is the first project of an 80-acre master-planned school site for the Academy School District 20.
-The school was largely focused on STEM studies, and the site elements reflected that through programming, colors, and materials.
+Legacy Peak Elementary is a project-based learning school in Colorado Springs that is the first project of an 80-acre master planned school site for the Academy School District 20.
+The school is largely focused on STEM studies, and the site elements reflect this goal through programming, colors, and materials.

-The site, which is 16 acres, includes traditional elements such as separate car and bus lots, a multi-use synthetic turf field, an outdoor classroom, an outdoor dining plaza, a preschool play area, and separate play areas for grades k-12 and 3-5 that are entirely poured-in-place surfacing, making them inclusive to all.
-The site also includes a plaza for the NASA Challenger Learning Center, which pulls strips of planting into the hardscape and uses blue glass aggregate in the concrete, creating a light blue shimmering ground surface and exposing materials for students to observe and learn.
+The 16-acre site includes traditional elements such as separate car and bus lots, a multi-use synthetic turf field, an outdoor classroom, an outdoor dining plaza, a preschool play area, and separate play areas for grades K-2 and 3-5 that are entirely poured-in-place surfacing, making them accessible and inclusive to all.
+The site also includes a plaza for the NASA Challenger Learning Center, which pulls strips of planting into the hardscape and uses blue glass aggregate in the concrete, creating a light blue shimmering ground surface, exposing materials for students to observe and learn.

 Our design team worked with Anova site furnishings to create a custom gabion bench with a wood slat seat, again exposing materials and construction methods for students to use and learn.